Mparaiso/Silex-Blog-App/README.md

 ## A blog engine powered with Silex and MongoDB in php
 ### this is a Silex showcase app written with php and Silex

+#### WHY ?
++ help learn silex symfony
++ help learn develop a application backed by a Schenaless Database
++ help learn MongoDB
-#### WHY ? create a wordpress like CMS with a micro framework like SILEX
++ create a wordpress like CMS with a micro framework like SILEX

 #### Status : Work in progress

 #### Author M.PARAISO